 This program supports fundamental, molecular-level research on solar energy capture and conversion in the condensed phase and at interfaces.
 These investigations of solar photochemical energy conversion focus on the elementary steps of light absorption, charge separation, and charge transport within a number of chemical systems, including those with significant nanostructured composition.
-Supported research areas include organic and inorganic photochemistry, catalysis and photocatalysis, photoinduced electron and energy transfer in the condensed phase and across interfaces, photoelectrochemistry, photodriven generation or manipulation of quantum coherence in artificial molecular systems, and artificial assemblies for charge separation and transport that mimic natural photosynthetic systems.
+Supported research areas include organic and inorganic photochemistry, catalysis and photocatalysis, photoinduced electron and energy transfer in the condensed phase and across interfaces, photoelectrochemistry, photodriven generation or manipulation of quantum coherence and entanglement in molecular systems, and artificial assemblies for charge separation and transport that mimic natural photosynthetic systems.
 An enhanced theory and modeling effort is needed to improve current understanding of many photochemical phenomena.

-Among the challenges in catalytic fuels production, knowledge gained in electron transfer needs to be applied in a meaningful way to activation of small molecules including, among others, $CO_2$ in its reduction to fuels, the fixation of N2, and H2O in its oxidation or reduction via transformative catalytic cycles.
-This spans the range from dark catalytic reactions to those driven by the energy of an absorbed photon and in both homogeneous and heterogeneous environments.
+Among the challenges in light-driven fuels production, knowledge gained in photoinduced electron transfer needs to be applied in a meaningful way to activation of small molecules including $H_2O$ oxidation or reduction, $CO_2$ in its reduction to fuels, and $N_2$ .
+Mechanistic information may be sought using approaches that span the range from dark catalytic reactions to those driven by the energy of an absorbed photon and in both homogeneous and heterogeneous environments.
+Another considerable scientific challenge for photoelectrochemical energy conversion for fuel generation is that small band gap semiconductors capable of absorbing solar photons are susceptible to oxidative degradation, whereas wide band gap semiconductors, which are resistant to oxidative degradation in aqueous media, absorb too little of the solar spectrum.

-Another regime of interest is the chemistry initiated through creation of excited states with ionizing radiation, as can be produced through electron pulse radiolysis, to investigate reaction dynamics, structure, and energetics of short-lived transient intermediates in the condensed phase, solutions, and interfaces.
+An additional regime of interest is the chemistry initiated through creation of excited states with ionizing radiation, as can be produced through electron pulse radiolysis, to investigate reaction dynamics, structure, and energetics of short-lived transient intermediates in the condensed phase, solutions, and interfaces.